Secret Wars (2015 comic book): Issue eight

 Chaos continues on the outskirts of Castle Doom.
 Mister Fantastic, Maker, and Star-Lord fly to Castle Doom, but a Hulk causes their ship to crash.
 The Maestro calls God Emperor Doom out to face him, but is met instead by the giant Ben Grimm who is destroying everything in his path.
 Susan, Valeria, and one of the Black Swans save God Emperor Doom.
 Grimm continues his rampage until Franklin and Galactus arrive.
 Franklin reveals God Emperor Doom is his father.
 Ben realizes Franklin is the son of Susan and allows the Franklin-controlled Galactus to destroy him rather than fight the boy.
 Susan bursts into tears until Valeria asks Susan to come with her.

-In Castle Doom, Star-Lord is attacked by the Black Swan while he is repairing his ship.
+In Castle Doom, Star-Lord is attacked by Black Swan while he is repairing his ship.
 Star-Lord manages to prick his Groot 'toothpick' into the World-Tree, causing the toothpick to merge with the tree to form a giant Groot.
 Susan and Valeria head to the statues of the Molecule Man and Sheriff Strange, but stop when they see the Mister Fantastic and Maker.

 God Emperor Doom arrives on the battlefield and gives Thanos a chance to be a Baron.
 Thanos refuses the offer as he believes he is already a god.
 God Emperor Doom rips out Thanos' skeleton.
 The battle continues until Captain Marvel spots the zombies coming from the remains of the Shield.
 Black Panther (with the Infinity Gauntlet) and Namor arrive, declaring to God Emperor Doom that his reign is over.